mzprizm/react-app-project/project-worksheet.md

 ### Project Links

 - [carolyn's github repo](https://github.com/mzprizm/react-app-project)
-- to do after deployment -- [add deployment link]()
+- _after deployment, add link to deployed app_

 ### Project Description

-My project will be a jokes generator that serves up 2-part programming jokes using a public API.
-When the button is clicked, a joke is generated.
-After that, I might add a matching gif to go with the joke using Giphy API.
-I will also have an About page.
-This app will be mobile-first design, responsive.
+"Infinite Jokes Generator" will serve up 2-part jokes using a public API.
+When the new joke button is clicked, a joke is generated.
+Another button will be clicked to reveal the answer.
+To generate another joke, click the new joke button again.
+Other components include About page, header/nav, possibly a footer.
+This app will be mobile-first design, responsive, using flexbox.
+Inspiration -- Example of a [dad joke generator site with motion](https://dadjokegenerator.com/)

 ### API

 The API I have chosen is [JokeAPI](https://sv443.net/jokeapi/v2) is a RESTful API that serves uniformly and well formatted jokes.
 It can be used without any API token, membership, registration or payment.
 It supports a variety of filters that can be applied to get just the right jokes you need.

 ```
 {